mainfraame/cucumber-jest/README.md

 ### Example Variable Use

-The properties in your variable files can be used in your feature file by prefixing the json path with **$**, eg.
+Properties in your variable files can be used in your feature file by prefixing the json path with **$**, eg.

 | Property Name In Feature File | Property Name In Variable File |
 | ----------------------------- | ------------------------------ |